sourcery-ai-experiments/sql-problems/README.md

 > - https://datalemur.com/
 >
 > The platform uses PostgreSQL only (version 14.11 at the time of writing).
+>
+> There are only 8 free hard problems.

 ### Pros ✔️